Skip to main content

 Why can't my client access their Telehealth appointment using the same link from past appointments?

 All Telehealth appointment links expire at the end of each session.
-This means that clients will not be able to bookmark the link to their appointments.
+Clients won’t be able to bookmark the link to their appointments.
 In order for them to access the appropriate link for an upcoming Telehealth appointment, they'll need to either click Join Video Call from their Telehealth appointment email reminder, or click Join Video in the Upcoming appointments section in their Client Portal.

 Billing and legal policies for Telehealth